 Here are 10 things that will help you become a

 1. Find a mentor.

 I cannot stress how important it will be for you to find someone in your field to help guide you as you navigate the professional field.
 I promise, I learned more from my mentor than anyone else in my career, and I still consult her when I need advice.
 You might be fortunate enough to find a mentor at your job, but if not, join your local Junior League.
 After having gained a mentor through my local league, I then served as the chair of the mentor program a few years ago, and it was a wonderful experience.

 2. Five minutes early is on time, and on time is late.

 Someone once told me that we can always make more money, but we can never make more time.
 Think about it: time is finite.
 We have a certain number of hours in our day and as far as we know, we’re only given one life to live.
 We can’t manufacture time, so we need to use the minutes we have responsibly.
 Being late is wasting your most valuable commodity, and quite frankly, being late is disrespectful to those waiting for you because it says you don’t value their time.
 Do yourself a huge favor and show up early.

 3. Don’t stay in a job you hate.

 This one seems obvious, right?
 Why would anyone spend time doing something they loathe?
 My friend, it happens more often than you think; a person might feel trapped by their education, obligations to their family, or fear of what they’d do otherwise.
 Be free.
-If you don’t enjoy your career, take time to search yourself and find out what makes your heart hum and go do it.
+If you don’t enjoy your career, take time to search yourself.
+To be a successful young professional you find out what makes your heart hum and go do it.
 Life is so short, and your career should (for the most part) bring you joy.
 This doesn’t mean every day will be wonderful or fun or everything you dreamed (hello, it’s still work), but you don’t have to be miserable to earn a living.